tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

   mouse$ = fromEvent<MouseEvent>(document,"mousedown");
 ```

-It's a convention to end variable names referring to Observable streams with a `$` (I like to think it's short for "$tream", or implies a plurality of the things in the stream, or maybe it's just because [cash rules everything around me](https://www.youtube.com/watch?v=PBwAxmrE194)).
+It’s a convention to end variable names referring to Observable streams with a `$` (I like to think it’s short for “$tream”, or implies a plurality of the things in the stream, or maybe it’s just because [cash rules everything around me](https://www.youtube.com/watch?v=PBwAxmrE194)).

 The following lets us see in the console the keys pressed as they come in, it will keep running for as long as the web page is open: